Gieneq/Audio-Spectrum-Display/schematics/README.md

 |:-:|
 |<img src="img/MAX9814_datasheet_schematic.PNG" alt="Typical application of MAX9814" width="500">|

 As depicted on the diagram, at he output there is amplifier.
 In datasheet it is noted, that output cannot be loaded with capacitor greather than 200pF.
-It refers to stability – additional capacitor is series with internal amplifier resistance brings pole in transfer function.
-For more detalis see
+It refers to stability – additional capacitor is series with internal amplifier resistance brings pole in transfer function, which lowers phase margin of the system.
+As a result there can occur "ringing" in output signal.
+For more details see [Op Amps Driving Capacitive Loads](https://www.analog.com/en/analog-dialogue/articles/ask-the-applications-engineer-25.html)

  and can be neglected in this system.